 - Test all electrical equipment and appliances to make sure they operate properly.
 Inspect all wiring for proper support, sound insulation and tight terminals.
-Pay particular attention to portable appliance cords and plugs. - Inspect and operate all heads, basins, showers and sinks.
-Also inspect the freshwater system plumbing, including the tank.
-Check and operate the water pumps, including the shower pump and sink drain pumps.
-Check all water lines and connections for leaks, and make sure all connections are tight. - 3.
+Pay particular attention to portable appliance cords and plugs. - 2.
 Check bow rails, ladders, and grab rails for loose screws, breaks, sharp edges, etc., that might be hazardous in rough weather.
 Inventory and inspect life jackets for tears and deterioration.
 Check your first aid kit to make sure it is complete.
 Check the signalling equipment.
 Inspect anchor, mooring and towing lines and repair or replace as required.
-DO NOT stow wet lines or they may mildew and rot. - 4.
-Salt and brackish water are capable of etching and damaging window glass.
+DO NOT stow wet lines or they may mildew and rot. - Salt and brackish water are capable of etching and damaging window glass.
 Keeping windows clean is the best preventive measure you can take.
 When window cleaning, flush with plenty of fresh water.